drslump/Spec-PHP/README.md

  - *Describe* and *It* block parsers
  - Natural language expectations parser
  - Non-combined (and, or, but) expectations
+ - Run expectations against collections/arrays (all, any, none)
  - PHPUnit integration

 ### Upcomming